 Resonances are ubiquitous in cross sections, measured and calculated in a variety of ways with ever-increasing precision and resolution.
 State-of-the-art experimental devices such as synchrotron based ion storage rings and narrowband photon sources can now resolve resonances in many atomic systems.
-Coupled-channel calculations, mainly using the R-Matrix method, have been carried out for nearly all elements and ions up to at least iron under OP [12, 13] and, more extensively, the Iron Project (hereafter IP [14]).
-A prime feature of these calculations is the presence of resonances all throughout the energy ranges of interest.
+Coupled-channel (CC) calculations, mainly using the R-Matrix method, have been carried out for nearly all elements and ions up to at least iron under the OP [6, 17] and, more extensively, the Iron Project (hereafter IP [18]).
+A prime feature of these calculations is the presence of resonances throughout all the energy ranges of interest.
 However, resonances are of different types, and exhibit varying shapes, sizes and heights.
-Their overall resonance strengths may also be computed in analogy with line oscillator strengths for modeling of radiative processes [15].
+Their overall resonance strengths may also be computed in analogy with line oscillator strengths for modeling of radiative processes [19].